Last updated on July 2nd, 2023 at 02:34 pm

 Margaret River, Western Australia

-Margaret River may well be WA’s most famous wave.
-A high-performance right-hander plays host to the annual WSL World Tour every year.
+Margaret River is a high-performance right-hander that plays host to the annual WSL Tour every year.

 Even though it works on small swells, Margaret River is famed for the large rolling chunks of water that come straight out of the deep before unloading on the reef.